-When you run the animation sequence now, it will loop in the segment between time 00:04 and 00:12, only showing the Ortho Slice move up, jump down, move up again and so on...
-You can stop this by clicking on the stop button of the Animation Director control panel or by pressing [F3].
-To continue after the loop, you need to jump to the next segment by pressing [F10], and then start playing again by pressing [F4].
+When you run the animation sequence now, it will loop in the segment between time 00:04 and 00:12, only showing the Ortho Slice as it moves up, jumps down, and so on.
+You can stop this by clicking the stop button of the Animation Director control panel or by pressing F3.
+To continue after the loop, you need to jump to the next segment by pressing F10.
+To play again, press F4.